 In some respects, Avalanche is already ahead of the competition, and continued growth and development could see AVAX establish itself as one of the strongest investments in the blockchain space.

-The AB enables the transfer of ERC-20 tokens created on Ethereum between Ethereum and Avalanche.
-In the future, it will also support the transfer of tokens created on Avalanche to Ethereum.
+The AB enables the transfer of ERC-20 tokens created on Ethereum to Avalanche.
+The bridge currently only supports the transfer of ERC-20 tokens created on Ethereum to and from Avalanche.

 Wrapped AVAX, or WAVAX, is a “wrapped” version of AVAX that conforms to the ERC-20 token standard.
 This means that it can be used on Ethereum in any application that supports ERC-20 tokens.
-It can also be converted 1:1 to AVAX and vice versa at any time.
+It can currently be converted 1:0.99 to AVAX.